grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

-This time, we are not returning a human-readable text, but rather a guid, which gives us a fairly strong guarantee of generating distinct value each time.
+This time, the `AnyString()` method returns a guid instead of a human-readable text.
+Generating a new guid each time gives us a fairly strong guarantee that each value would be distinct.
 The string not being human-readable (contrary to something like "MY\_HOST\_NAME") may leave you worried that maybe we are losing something, but hey, didn’t we say **Any**String()?

 **Distinct generated values** means that each time we need a value of a particular type, we get something different (if possible) than the last time and each value is generated automatically using some kind of heuristics.

 ## Fourth technique: Constant Specification

 Let's consider another modification that we are requested to make -- this time, the backup file name needs to contain version number of our application as well.
 Remembering that we want to use Derived Values, we will not hardcode the version number into our Statement.
-Instead, we are going to use a constant that is already defined somewhere else in the application (this way we also avoid duplication of this version number across the application):
+Instead, we will use a constant that's already defined somewhere else in the application's production code (this way we also avoid duplication of this version number across the application).
+Let's imagine this version number is stored as a constant called `Number` in `Version` class.
+The Statement updated for the new requirements looks like this:

 ```csharp
 [Fact] public void